 If you wish to select a mathematics course for the first semester, the following courses are offered.
 Suggestions for the appropriate course according to high school background, aptitude, interests, and performance on the math placement test are given with each description.
 The placement test is required for all incoming students and MUST be completed before registering for the fall semester.

-In addition to the descriptions that follow, a student may use the chart below and her scores on the math placement test and the Math SAT or ACT to select the appropriate course.
-If the student finds that her scores yield conflicting course placements, she should contact the Department of Mathematics and Computer Science via the following email: mathplacement@saintmarys.edu.
+This information should be used to select an appropriate course.
+Each student will receive a math placement recommendation based on her scores and experience.
+Any student who wishes to take a more advanced course than is recommended or who has concerns about placement should contact the Department of Mathematics and Computer Science via the following email: mathplacement@saintmarvs. edu.
 In this email, include your scores, your academic background (performance in math classes in high school), and your intended major (if you have one).

 Course Math Placement Score Math SAT Math ACT Min.# of years of math in high school AP Calculus AB Exam

-100 20 or less 470 or less 19 or less 3 N/A
+100 20 or less 460 or less 18 or less 3 N/A

 102 21-26 470-520 19-23 3 N/A

-103 25-33 490-560 21-25 3 N/A
+103 25-35 490-560 21-25 3 N/A

 104 26-34 530-570 23-26 3 N/A

 105 30-38 540-600 24-27 4 N/A

 131 36-44 570 or better 26 or better 4 3 or less

+132 40 or better 600 or better 28 or better 4 3 or better

 133 44 or better 630 or better 29 or better 4 4 or better

 Please note that students whose basic mathematics problem solving skills need to be stronger (as shown by previous academic background and performance on the placement test) must take Math 100.
-Anyone wishing to be placed in another math class must make a case for exception to the Math Placement Advisor.
 Students wishing to enroll in a calculus course (Math 105, Math 131) and who need more preparation (as shown by previous academic background and performance on the math placement test) must successfully complete Math 103 before enrolling in a calculus course.